isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 Krylon K05549007 ColorMaxx is one of the best spray paint available in the market.

-Although not directly recommended for glass, this spray paint has strong adherent on glass windows and doors and other surfaces such as [metallic spray paint](https://pestpolicy.com/best-spray-paint-for-metal/), wood, plastics, metals, plasters.
+Although not directly recommended for glass, this spray paint has strong adherent on glass windows and doors and other surfaces such as [metallic spray paint](https://pestpolicy.com/best-spray-paint-for-metal/),wood, plastics, metals, plasters.
 Additionally, it acts both as a paint and a primer on these surfaces especially if you are into DIY projects this spray paintwork a great deal for you.

 With Krylon K05549007 ColorMaxx you get a durable painted surface and with a light blue matte finish.
-You can use this paint on your windows to create a translucent surface for decoration and privacy purposes - you can scrub and remover paint in the [microfiber cleaning](https://www.realsimple. com/home-organizing/cleaning/best-microfiber-towels).
+You can use this paint on your windows to create a translucent surface for decoration and privacy purposes - you can scrub and remover paint in the [microfiber cleaning](https://www.realsimple.com/home-organizing/cleaning/best-microfiber-towels).

 It takes 20 minutes to dry and touch the surface and your window is ready for recoat after 4 hours but the most recommended time for recoat is after 48 hours.
 Equally, you can get this spray in variety of colors depending on your target with a can of 12oz covering 25 square ft.
-Pros: - Fast drying - Can be used on multiple surfaces - Durable - Comes in multiple colors -[DIY tips](https://blog.nationwide. com/diy-interior-painting-tips/).
+Pros: - Fast drying - Can be used on multiple surfaces - Durable - Comes in multiple colors -[DIY tips](https://blog.nationwide.com/diy-interior-painting-tips/).

 Cons: - Its very expensive